SDG223157/unified_prombank_mcp/AI_PROMPT_CREATION_TEMPLATE.md

 ## 📋 **Quality Checklist**

-Before providing your JSON response, ensure:
+Before providing your markdown response, ensure:

 - [ ] Title is clear and descriptive (50-100 characters)
 - [ ] Description explains the prompt's purpose (100-200 characters)
 - [ ] Content includes 3-8 well-named variables
 - [ ] Prompt has clear structure with role, task, requirements, and output format
 - [ ] Category is appropriate and from the approved list
-- [ ] 3-6 relevant tags are included
+- [ ] 3-6 relevant tags are included (comma-separated)
 - [ ] Content uses good markdown formatting
 - [ ] Prompt would produce consistent, high-quality results
 - [ ] Variables are integrated naturally into the flow